mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/operations/index.md

 You can also back up to Microsoft Azure using the `backup-azure` plan.
 This plan requires the following parameters to run:

 - `SNAPSHOT_NAME`: the name of this snapshot.
 Snapshots for individual nodes will be stored as gzipped tarballs with the name `node-<POD_INDEX>.tar.gz`.
-- `CASSANDRA_KEYSPACES`: the Cassandra keyspaces to backup.
+- `CASSANDRA_KEYSPACES`: the {{ model.techShortName }} keyspaces to backup.
 The entire keyspace, as well as its schema, will be backed up for each keyspace specified.
 - `CLIENT_ID`: the client ID for the Azure service principal running this backup
 - `TENANT_ID`: the tenant ID for the tenant that the service principal belongs to
 - `CLIENT_SECRET`: the service principal's secret key